ASD Football Club Matese

 Associazione Sportiva Dilettantistica Football Club Matese, commonly referred to as F.C.
 Matese ([maˈteːze, -eːse]; also stylised as FC Matese), is a football club based in Sepicciano, a frazione of Piedimonte Matese, in Campania, Southern Italy.
-The club currently competes in Serie D, the fourth tier of the Italian football league system.
+The club competes in the Molise division of the Eccellenza, the fifth tier of the Italian football league system, following relegation from Serie D in the 2023–24 season.

 History

 A History of Sport in Piedimonte Matese (Piedimonte d'Alife)

 Sport in the modern era in Piedimonte Matese (known until 1970 as Piedimonte d'Alife) traces its roots back to Pro Piedimonte, a multi-sports club founded in 1928.
-In addition to football, other sports such as; running and tug of war; were also practised.
+Sports such as running and tug of war were also practised.
 The club's first President (chairman) was Erminio Tedesco.
 Pro Piedimonte was in existence for at least 40 years.

 Founding of A.S.D.
 Football Club Matese

 F.C.
 Matese was founded on the morning of 6 June 2020 from the merger of Eccellenza clubs A.S.D.
 Comprensorio Vairano (from Vairano Patenora) and A.S.D.
 Tre Pini Matese (from Piedimonte Matese).
 Despite being from Campania, both clubs played in the Molise divisions.
 The club's name, Football Club Matese, is often shortened to F.C.
 Matese; alternatively written as FC Matese.
 The new team was admitted to Serie D for the 2020–21 season, retaining the "Matese" part of its club name, with no mention of Comprensorio Vairano.
 Stadio Pasqualino Ferrante, formerly home to both Tre Pini Matese and fellow club F.W.P.
 Matese, was chosen as F.C.
 Matese's home venue.